 Integrative Family Medicine Fellowship

 The Institute for Family Health is pleased to offer the Institute for Family Health Integrative Family Medicine Fellowship.
 This one-year fellowship provides family physicians Integrative Family Medicine skills in an underserved setting, while also developing skills in academic medicine.
-It is accredited by the American Board of Physician Specialties, allowing our graduates to sit for the American Board of Integrative Medicine exam.
+It is certified by the American Board of Integrative Medicine (ABOIM), under the American Board of Physician Specialties, allowing our graduates to sit for the American Board of Integrative Medicine exam.

 Curriculum and Setting

-The fellowship is based out of the Mount Sinai Downtown Residency in Urban Family Medicine and the Harlem Residency in Family Medicine.
+The fellowship is based out of the Mount Sinai Downtown Residency in Urban Family Medicine.